-- Register for a farm number.
+- 1. Register for a farm number.
 This is required to participate in USDA programs.
-Bring an official tax identification (Social Security number or employer ID) and a property deed.
-If you do not own the land, bring your lease agreement.
-If your operation - land, bring your lease agreement.
-If your operation is incorporated or an entity, we may need proof of your signature authority and legal ability to sign contracts with USDA. - Discuss your business and conservation goals. - Your local FSA or NRCS team members need to understand your vision to recommend programs for your operation.
-For example, are you looking for access to capital, to rebuild after a natural disaster, or to improve your farm's soil health, improve irrigation, or attract more wildlife? - Make a plan to meet conservation compliance provisions.
+Have available an official tax identification (Social Security number or employer ID) and a property deed.
+If you do not own the land, be sure to have your lease agreement.
+If your operation is incorporated or an entity, we may need proof of your signature authority and legal ability to sign contracts with USDA. - 2.
+Discuss your business and conservation goals.
+Your local FSA or NRCS team members need to understand your vision to recommend programs for your operation.
+For example, are you looking for access to capital, to rebuild after a natural disaster, or to improve your farm's soil health, improve irrigation, or attract more wildlife? - 3.
+Make a plan to meet conservation compliance provisions.
 You'll need to file form AD-1026 to ensure wetland areas and highly erodible lands are not farmed, unless following an NRCS conservation plan.
-This is required for all USDA program eligibility, including disaster assistance. - 4.
-Verify eligibility.
-For most USDA programs, producers must file a CCC-941 to verify they do not exceed an adjusted gross income of \$900,000..
+This is required for all USDA program eligibility, including disaster assistance. - Verify eligibility.
+For most USDA programs, producers must file a CCC-941 to verify they do not exceed an adjusted gross income of \$900,000. - 5.
+File your program application.
+We can help you complete the forms. - Sign up for email or text updates.
+This will help you stay informed about program signups or deadlines.